What Is Air Brake Systems? | Working of Air Brake Systems | Part of Air Brake Systems | Construction of Air Brakes Systems

 When the driver of the vehicle presses the brake pedal to stop or stop the vehicle, the following procedures take place – When the driver starts the engine, the brake compressor starts because it is powered by the engine, which in turn starts compressing atmospheric air and the compressed air is sent to the compressed air reservoir with this optimal air through the compressor governor Which always contains some amount of air stored from the previous cycle.

-With this friction contact between the brake pads and the rotation, drum line brakes are applied to the wheels to stop or stop the vehicle.
 When the driver presses the brake pedals, the outlet valve of the triple valves closes, and the inlet valve opens, which in turn passes the compressed air from the reservoir to pass through the brake lines of the system.

-These compressed-air flowings through the brake lines are then transferred to the brake cylinder, which has a piston inside it.
 When compressed air pressurizes the piston inside the brake chamber, the piston moves away from its original position, which converts this pneumatic energy into mechanical energy.

-At the wheel end of the brake cylinder, brake drums are placed inside, which is a housing of mechanical actuators such as springs or slacks with brake pads at the outer end.
 Due to the piston speed due to the pressure applied by the compressed air, the mechanical actuator inside the brake drum expands, which pushes the brake pads in an outward direction to create frictionless contact with the rotating drum lines.

 Also, Read: What Is a Fastener Material? | Stainless Steel of Fastener Material | The steel of Fastener Material | Coatings of Fastener Material